 Filing a Lawsuit Against the Other Driver

 Insurance companies don’t always play fair.
 If they offer a lowball settlement or deny your claim altogether, it’s time to reassess who to sue after a car accident.
 Filing a lawsuit against the at-fault driver may be your best option.
-As Carter Mario Law Firm knows, insurance companies often respond to such lawsuits with vigorous legal action.
-Don’t let them intimidate you.
+Insurance companies often respond to such lawsuits with vigorous legal action, but don’t let them intimidate you.
 Carter Mario Law Firm is ready to fight for you, protecting your rights every step of the way.

 Who You Can Sue After a Car Accident

 Pinpointing the right party to sue is crucial for maximizing your chances of recovering full and fair compensation.
-When asking “Who do I sue after a car accident,” consider these possibilities:
+Here are your options when deciding who to sue after a car accident:

 The Owner of the Vehicle

 Sometimes, the driver in a car accident isn’t the owner of the vehicle.
-If the owner negligently let an unsafe person drive their car (think unlicensed or intoxicated drivers), they can also be held responsible, especially in situations involving inexperienced or high-risk drivers.
+If the owner negligently lets an unsafe person drive their car (e.g., an unlicensed or intoxicated driver), they can also be held responsible.
+Vehicle owners are especially liable in situations involving inexperienced or high-risk drivers.

 A Car or Car Part Manufacturer

-A defective car part can cause or contribute to an accident, and can give clarity when answering: Who do I sue in a car accident?
-If a faulty brake system or tire blowout was to blame, you might have a case against the manufacturer, holding them accountable for the harm caused by their defective product.
+If a defective car part contributed to the accident, you could sue the car company or the car part manufacturer.
+If a faulty brake system or tire blowout are to blame, you might have a case against the manufacturer, holding them accountable for the harm caused by their defective product.

 Government Entities

-Dangerous roads?
-Potholes, missing signs, poor design?
-You might be able to sue the government entity responsible for road maintenance, but these cases have tight deadlines, so act fast to preserve your legal options.
+Dangerous roads potholes, missing signs, or poor design could be to blame for an accident.
+In this scenario, you might be able to sue the government entity responsible for road maintenance, but these cases have tight deadlines, so you must act fast to preserve your legal options.

 Construction Companies or Contractors